 - England’s homicidal lunatics are well employed in killing each other, but sensible Englishmen keep out of their way while they are doing it.

-- An Englishman knows good port when he tastes it but has not the breeding to put it in the right glass.
+- Englishmen know good port when they taste it but have not the breeding to put it in the right glass.

 - An Englishman that overvalues himself will undervalue others.
 If he undervalues others he will oppress them.